top of page

 While you can legally buy or sell a business without professional help, for most transactions, professional advisors are essential.

 • Solicitors: Non-negotiable for any business purchase or sale.
 Business transactions involve complex legal agreements, and a mistake could cost far more than their fees.
+The Law Society can help you find solicitors specialising in business sales and acquisitions.

 • Accountants: Provide crucial value by verifying financial information, performing due diligence, and helping structure the deal tax-efficiently.